THE FAMILY TEAM

 - Facilitated Meetings are a very good alternative to mediation that are used in cases where there may be some agreement and the parties need help from an independent facilitator to ensure a prompt resolution.

 - A unique family oriented Critical Thinking (CT) option provided by a highly accomplished CT expert.
 The service is offered alongside facilitated meetings and works very effectively in helping people to ensure that they remain focused and so can concentrate on the significant issues.

-Our services are provided either face to face or on line using Skype.
+Our services are provided either face to face or online using Zoom.
 The online option works very well if the parties live a long way away from one another or where they are unable or unwilling to meet face to face.

 Complimentary divorce navigation call

 This unique service is offered by ASM Plus’s divorce specialist and strategist, Suzy Miller who provides practical guidance for individuals and couples in the UK and abroad about how to stay out of court when divorcing or separating.

 This service is particularly suited to people who perhaps unexpectedly find themselves in the midst of a family dispute and are unprepared for the difficulties that may lie ahead.
 Using her strategic insights, Suzy’s unique service ensures that those affected by family breakup or discord have ready access to initial assistance and advice that will help them identify possible options and address whatever difficulties they may have to face in the future.

 What is family mediation and what are its advantages?

 Mediation is a process by which parties in conflict come together to resolve disputes and negotiate mutually acceptable agreements with the assistance of an impartial mediator facilitating the discussion and negotiations.
 It is very flexible and is geared to the needs and wishes of the parties.
 They, rather than the mediator make the decisions and any agreement reached is voluntarily decided by them.